 A native of southern Europe, this beetle was first discovered in the UK in 1994 at RHS Wisley.
 Since then, it has established throughout southern England and is now reported from most English counties.

-Rosemary Beetle is, at present, more or less absent from northern and south west England, Northern Ireland, Scotland and Wales.
+Rosemary Beetle is less prevalent in northern and south west England, Northern Ireland, Scotland and Wales.
 The adults are not very good fliers, so the movement of infected plant material is the main way this pest spreads.

 The 6-8mm long adult beetle is unmistakable!
 The larvae are like small greyish-white slugs with darker stripes and are 8mm in length.
 Both the the larvae and adults eat the leaves and flowers of members of the mint family such as rosemary, lavender, sage and thyme.
 A severe infestation can strip a plant of all its leaves.